RKSM-GIT/Roomz/README.md

 # Roomz - Video Conference App

-Roomz is a New, Easy to use and Featurefull Video Calling App For All!
-It is made using Node.js and uses tech like Socket.io and PeerJS for video call, chat and an interactive whiteboard.
+Roomz is a new, user-friendly, and feature-rich video calling app for everyone .
+It is created with Node.js and makes use of Socket.io and PeerJS for video conferencing, chat, and an interactive whiteboard.

   - Create new Video conference and share it's Room ID.
   - Use Room ID to join meetings fast and quick.